Tayseer Allouni

 Tayseer Allouni (تيسير علوني; also: Taysir, Tayseer, Alluni, Aluni, Alony) is a journalist from the Al Jazeera news channel.
-He was born in Deir ez-Zor in Syria in 1955 then in 1983 he moved to Spain, where he studied Economics, and has lived there ever since, adopting Spanish citizenship in 1988.
+He was born in Deir ez-Zor in Syria in 1955 then in 1983 he moved to Spain, where he studied economics, and has lived there ever since, adopting Spanish citizenship in 1988.
 He interviewed Osama bin Laden following the September 11, 2001, attacks on the World Trade Center, and was controversially convicted on terrorism-related charges in Spain in 2005.

 Life

 Allouni was born in Deir ez-Zor, Syria in 1955 and went on to obtain a bachelor's degree in economics from a Syrian university.
 He traveled to Spain in 1985 to continue his studies but due to economic hardships he worked as a trader instead.
 He married in 1987 and is a father of five children.

 After becoming a Spanish citizen in 1988 he held a number of jobs in Spain, including teaching Arabic and working in the municipality taxation office of the city of Ceuta.
 In 1996, he joined the Arabic service of the Spanish news agency EFE as a translator.
 During his work there, he started freelancing for Al Jazeera.
 During this same year he also began working with the Institute of Peace and Dispute Studies in Granada.
 In 1999, he joined Al Jazeera as their correspondent in Afghanistan and headed the Kabul office for a period of two years before 11 September 2001.
-Allouni was well known for his reporting from Afghanistan in 2001 and he conducted a interview with Osama Bin Laden less than two months after the September 11th attacks.
+Allouni was well known for his reporting from Afghanistan in 2001 and he conducted an interview with Osama Bin Laden less than two months after the September 11th attacks.

 During the US war against the Taliban and al-Qaeda, he was the only foreign journalist to remain in Kabul and broadcast to the world images of the unfolding events.
 According to Allouni, the Al Jazeera team in Afghanistan were warned on several occasions by the Taliban to leave the county because they had broken the law through filming.

-Allouni was indicted in Spanish court in September of 2003 along with 34 other suspected terror operatives, including Osama bin Laden, by Spanish Judge Baltasar Garzon, who was investigating suspected al Qaeda activity in Spain.
+Allouni was indicted in Spanish court in September 2003 along with 34 other suspected terror operatives, including Osama bin Laden, by Spanish Judge Baltasar Garzon, who was investigating suspected al Qaeda activity in Spain.

 After the US bombing of the Al Jazeera office in Kabul, he returned to Doha, Qatar, to continue his work for Al Jazeera as a newsroom journalist.
 During the Iraq War in 2003, he went to Baghdad and covered the US-led invasion.